toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 ## What is Elm?

-Elm is a functional reactive programming language built from the ground up to a be a language for making UIs.
+Elm is a ~~functional reactive programming~~ subscription-based, function language built from the ground up to a be the best language for making UIs.

 But before we go more into that...